hyperledger/iroha-2-docs/src/guide/javascript.md

 const decoded = datamodel.NumericValue.fromBuffer(value)
 ```

-Data model package is built using SCALE codec library.
-See the links below
+The data model package is built using the SCALE codec library.
+Refer to the
-to explore them in depth.
+links below to explore these concepts in-depth.

 ::: tip TypeScript

-Each data model item is a codec from the runtime side, but **an opaque
+Each data model item is a codec from the runtime side but an opaque value
-value type** from the type side: Each codec is also **an opaque type** for
+type from the type side.
+In other words, each codec is an opaque type for
 better type safety.

 ```ts